top of page

 Working with Lunar and Cosmic Rhythms

 Biodynamic gardeners often plan their planting, sowing, and harvesting according to the lunar calendar.
 The moon’s phases and its position relative to constellations are believed to influence plant growth cycles.
+An invaluable guide to the planting season is the Maria Thum Planting Guide, which is published each year.
+The story of this remarkable lady is one that is we will return to in another article but in summary, these are the main points :-

 • Planting during Waxing Moon